DianaDishman-NOAA/NOAATechMemoStarterKit/README.md

 Here are the basic files you need to create reproducible repeatable (e.g., annual) reports in R Markdown!

 > *Code is still in development
-> The views expressed are those of the author and should not be attributed to the NOAA, ECS or ERS
+> The views expressed are those of the author and should not be attributed to the NOAA.

 Code was developed by:
 **Emily Markowitz** (Emily.Markowitz AT noaa.gov)

-*Currently:* Alaska Fisheries Science Center, National Marine Fisheries Service, National Oceanic and Atmospheric Administration, Seattle, WA 98195
+Alaska Fisheries Science Center, National Marine Fisheries Service, National Oceanic and Atmospheric Administration, Seattle, WA 98195